kyleoettle/blog/blog/2023-10-31-unit-testing-spy-pattern.md

 Okay I don't think my implemntation is exactly the classic Test Spy pattern, but close enough!
 I use functions or actions to verify that method was called correctly and it's the responsiblity of each test to do the setup of the function.

-The reason I use this pattern is because sometimes my framework of chose [FakeItEasy](https://fakeiteasy.github.io/), is not so easy :D
+The reason I use this pattern is because sometimes my framework of chose [FakeItEasy](https://fakeiteasy.github.io/), is not so easy :unamused:
-So I create my own implementation of the interface.
+So I create my own implementation of the Interface or Class, which I can use across my project and makes mocking and asserting much easier.

 So here are 2 examples where I often end up using the Test Spy Pattern.